MacKentoch/easyFormGenerator/README.md

 ```

-####All easy form generator just by this small html :
+####All easy form generator just by this small html:
 ```html
 <eda-dragdrop-way-easy-form-gen></eda-dragdrop-way-easy-form-gen>
 ```

 ####Want to Load/save models?

-Add these attributes to interact with your own controller :
+Add these attributes to interact with your own controller:
-- `eda-easy-form-generator-model` : attribute to bind your model
+- `eda-easy-form-generator-model`: attribute to bind your model
-- `eda-save-form-event` : attribute to bind save form event
+- `eda-save-form-event`: attribute to bind save form event
 ```html
 <eda-dragdrop-way-easy-form-gen
       eda-easy-form-generator-model="_MODEL_"